-In this practitioner presentation, learn how Severine Guitton “secretly" implemented a Kata board starting with two people that became multi-departmental, and not only enabled teams to achieve their challenges, but also empowered them and promoted change.
+In this practitioner presentation, learn how one lean practitioner "secretly" implemented a Kata board IMP Aerostructures that started with two people and became multi-departmental; it not only enabled teams to achieve their challenges, but also empowered them and promoted change.
 Some of IMP Aerostructures' Kata successes: Reducing the turn-around time of purchase orders from 45 days to one day and improving a multi-assembly build rate from five days to two.
 It's Kata-mazing!

 IMP Aerostructures specializes in manufacturing flight-critical aircraft assemblies and detail components and operates as a one-stop shop, providing everything from program management and engineering services to finishing and assembly processes.
 IMP Aerospace & Defence is a vertically integrated organization providing comprehensive in-service support services on a diverse selection of airframes and platforms.
 Its clients include military, government and commercial operators.
 Learn more impaerostructures.com.